A study of retardation models for phenomenological interactions in hadronic physics: Introduction

 \subsection{Relativistic interaction without retardation}

 In this subsection we recall synthetically that retardation is not strictly necessary to formulate a relativistic interaction model.
 This point has been discussed in Ref. \cite{relvar} considering the relativistic (integral) wave equation of that model, written in the momentum space.
+Physically, an unretarded potential would correspond to make the hypothesis that the interaction is mediated by a static field, in contrast with the standard mechanism of a bosonic particle interchange.

 Here we note that in the coordinate space, one can always define the CM interparticle distance $r$ in a relativistic invariant form, by using a standard trick \cite{hag}.
 Let us consider, in a generic reference frame, the 4-vector distance between two events: